 Fruity, delicious, and with a paleo, almond flour crust!
 These mini blueberry tarts are a perfect summertime staple.
 They're light and indulgent but not too sweet and work just as well as a refreshing dessert as they do a healthy snack.

 Dairy-free, flourless, gluten-free, and paleo these mini blueberry tarts are all-around healthy!
-Plus, they contain real-food, simple ingredients which means they're great for toddlers and meat my seal of approval as a Certified Nutrition Coach.
+Plus, they contain real-food, simple ingredients which means they're great for toddlers just like these granola cups with yogurt.

 Fresh berries make the perfect summer indulgence and these tarts take it up a notch (just like this triple berry crumble recipe!).
 Get the kids involved to help you make them (and pick the blueberries).
 It's a great way to spend time in the summer with kids just like whipping up this homemade pesto sauce.